One Hundred Twelve.

 "No teacher grew up saying, 'You know what I want to do when I get older?
 Test kids.
 That will be awesome.
 I just want to spend my life testing children.'
 Rather, they talk about making a difference."

-"I think we have become so obsessed with testing, we have lost site of why we became educators in the first place."
+"I think we have become so obsessed with testing, we have lost sight of why we became educators in the first place."

 What is the focus in your district?